 II.
 ACCOUNTABILITY

-The Vice President for Research shall implement this policy and the Director for the Office of Sponsored Programs shall ensure compliance with this policy.
+The Vice Chancellor for Research shall implement this policy, and the Assistant Vice President for Sponsored Research and Administration shall ensure compliance with this policy.

 III.
 APPLICABILITY

-This policy applies to all faculty, employees and students of the University and grants and sponsored projects.
+This policy applies to all faculty, employees and students of the University.

 IV.
 POLICY

-Post-doctoral fellows, adjuncts, and instructors may be eligible for PI status in certain circumstances as described below.
-Student Investigators are not eligible for PI status, but may be permitted to conduct sponsored projects under the direction of a faculty advisor.
+3. Lecturers, instructors, visiting scholars, teaching faculty, adjuncts, emeriti faculty, and instructors are not eligible for PI status.
+Undergraduate and graduate students are not eligible for PI status but may be permitted to conduct sponsored projects under the direction of a faculty advisor.

 • No labels